Getting to the Root of the Issue

 Even patients who are resistant to treatment can be worked with using this method.
 People who normally get cast aside as “too difficult” can be worked with by considering the entire person beyond what is in front of them on the surface.

-Finding the Roots and Beginning Healing
+Getting the Root Issue and Beginning Healing

 Once we are able to uncover what is beneath, we can begin processing issues, solving problems, and healing damage.
 The person can look within and understand their own pain in multiple areas of their life.
 By looking at the roots of the issue, they can begin building a better foundation.
 They can then rebuild different parts of their life that would otherwise interfere with their sobriety.